 - Terminally ill, with less than 12 months to live

 Withdrawals for any other reasons will attract a charge of 25%.
-Basically, the government will recover the bonus it paid on your original savings, but take note: 25% of what you take out is more than 25% of what you put in!
+So broadly speaking, the government will recover the bonus paid on your original savings, but take note: 25% of what you take out is more than 25% of what you put in!

 A helping hand onto the property ladder

 If you still have one of the older Help to Buy ISAs, you can still make contributions until November 2029.
 The newer Lifetime ISA, however, offers better bonus potential and can also help towards retirement planning.

 Money saved in a Lifetime ISA can be used to fund a house purchase, providing the following apply:

 - you buy the property at least 12 months after you make your first payment into the Lifetime ISA

 - you use a conveyancer or solicitor to act for you in the purchase – the ISA provider will pay the funds directly to them

 If you’re buying a home with someone else, you can both use a Lifetime ISA towards the purchase.

 If you’re not saving towards your first house purchase, don’t give up on a Lifetime ISA bonus just yet.
 This could provide a valuable boost to your savings for enjoyment later in life.

 Any Lifetime ISA savings that you don’t use towards a property purchase can be withdrawn when you’re 60 or over.
 This can help you build up a tax-free pot of cash to use alongside any pension plans in retirement.
 If you want to retire before the state pension age, which is moving towards 67, that could be valuable.